nix-community/awesome-nix/README.md

 * [Stylix](https://github.com/danth/stylix) - System-wide colorscheming and typography for NixOS.
 * [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin) - Modules and packages for Bitcoin nodes with higher-layer protocols with an emphasis on security.
 * [nix-topology](https://github.com/oddlama/nix-topology) - Generate infrastructure and network diagrams directly from your NixOS configuration.
+* [impermanence](https://github.com/nix-community/impermanence) - Lets you choose what files and directories you want to keep between reboots.

 ## NixOS Configuration Editors